aivanzhang/data_checks/README.md

     @classmethod
     def suite_config(cls) -> dict:
         """
         Define the suite's configuration.
-Dictionary should be in the following format:
+This will be stored in the database.
+        You can attach any configuration option as long as it is JSON serializable.
+        `schedule` is the only system defined configuration option that defines the CRON schedule for the suite.
+For example:
         {
             "schedule": "CRON schedule",
         }